rubywerman/soccerBlogs/index.md

 An extreme example of this parental interference is the 2019 college admissions bribery scandal, code named Operation Varsity Blues.
 A former University of California, Los Angeles soccer coach was sentenced to eight months in prison after taking $200,000 in bribes to help two students secure false spots on the soccer team (Raymond, 2021).
 This gross display of wealth is the outcome of extreme wealth inequality and the disastrous state of the United States education system.

+### Bibliography:
-### Bibliography:Willett, Amani, and Tiffany Jones.
+1. Willett, Amani, and Tiffany Jones.
 A Parallel Road.
 Overlapse, 2021.
-1. Johnson, Dirk.
+2. Johnson, Dirk.
 “In the Suburbs, Soccer Is Becoming No. 1 Sport.”
 The New York Times, The New York Times, 25 June 1985, https://www.nytimes.com/1985/06/25/nyregion/in-the-suburbs-soccer-is-becoming-no-1-sport.html.
-2. Simms, A., & Talbert, E. (2019).
+3. Simms, A., & Talbert, E. (2019).
 Racial Residential Segregation and School Choice: How a Market-Based Policy for K-12 School Access Creates a “Parenting Tax” for Black Parents.
 Phylon (1960-), 56(1), 33–57. https://www.jstor.org/stable/26743830
-3. Benoit, Andrew.
+4. Benoit, Andrew.
 “Disparities across Districts: How Illinois School Funding Causes Inequities in Learning.”
 Drops of Ink, 14 May 2021, https://www.lhsdoi.com/22179/features/disparities-across-districts-how-illinois-school-funding-causes-inequities-in-learning/.
-4. Raymond, Nate.
+5. Raymond, Nate.
 “Former UCLA Soccer Coach Gets 8 Months in Prison in U.S. College Scandal.”
 Reuters, Thomson Reuters, 19 Mar.
 2021, https://www.reuters.com/article/us-usa-education-cheating/former-ucla-soccer-coach-gets-8-months-in-prison-in-u-s-college-scandal-idUSKBN2BB2IX.
+6. DeGrechie, Eric.
+“Park Board Votes to Rename Mitchell Park.”
+Deerfield, IL Patch, Patch, 20 June 2020, https://patch.com/illinois/deerfield/park-board-votes-rename-mitchell-park.

 ## Soccer in Palestine During the First Half of the 20th Century